-Digital technologies have penetrated German society like never before.
-This is shown in the D21 Digital Index 2017, which is promoted by Deutsche Telekom.
-However, the index also shows that with respect to the use of digital technologies, there are big differences between individual groups in society.
+The extent of digitalization in Germany is continuing to grow.
+This can be seen in the Digital-Index 2018/2019, which is supported by Deutsche Telekom and managed by D21, Germany’s biggest not-for-profit network for the digital society.
+The index shows that the proportion of people outside the digital bubble has dropped by 4 percent since 2017.
+Over the same period, the group of people at the leading edge of digital progress has grown by 3 percent.
+Nonetheless, there are still major differences between various sections of the population.
 Having access to modern information technologies is the basis for the ability to participate in the knowledge and information society.
 We are committed to ensuring that everyone, regardless of age, background or education, can participate in digital society.
 That is why we are continuing to rapidly expand our infrastructure and improve transmission speeds with new, secure technology.
 At the same time, we use our social initiatives to reduce potential obstacles to ICT use.
-To this end, we contribute our core expertise as an international ICT corporation.
 We develop our own offers and support partner initiatives with our expertise in this area.
-We have specific goals in this aspect, for ourselves as well as for our partners.
+In doing so, we always set specific targets – whether for ourselves or in collaboration with our partners.

 Our activities focus on the following:

 The only way to effectively shape the digitalization process is in collaboration with the worlds of business, politics and society.
-We have made a commitment to promoting social dialog and are active in collaborations and partnerships to facilitate this dialog.
+We have taken on the task of driving forward the social discussion on digital responsibility.
+To do this, we participate in various alliances and partnerships such as the “Corporate Digital Responsibility” initiative run by Katarina Barley, German Federal Minister of Justice and Consumer Protection.
+We also want to work with our stakeholders to continue developing our new guidelines for working responsibly with artificial intelligence, which we published in 2018.
 By signing the Charter of Digital Networking we emphasize our commitment.

 With our expertise, we support projects and initiatives that offer digital solutions for social challenges:

 We are also working to further improve access to modern information technology.
-Within the scope of the Telekom@School initiative, we therefore offer general and vocational schools throughout Germany free Internet access up to 16 Mbit.
-Connections at higher speeds are available to schools at significantly reduced prices.
+Within the scope of the Telekom@School initiative, we offer free broadband access to schools throughout Germany.
+This gives children and young people the opportunity to learn how to use digital media irrespective of their family background.

 We also offer special rates to enable low-income customers and people with disabilities to make phone calls and surf the web at reasonable prices.
 More than one million customers in Germany take advantage of these special plans each year.